44825762/Gitbook_public/basic/Writing/Tour.md

 Then, the demonstration.

 This project can help people to recognize people by their facial components.
 Here, I put my images in AT&T and apply the method proposed in this project to test whether it can recognize me using single facial component.
 The result is shown in the video.
-Only the jaw group is misclassified, and all the other facial component groups are classified correctly.
+Only the jaw group is misclassified, and all the other facial component groups recognized me correctly.